|Nutrition Facts (per serving)|

 The turkey empanadas are a fabulous way to use all of your holiday leftovers, and the little hand-held pies are delicious with cranberry sauce on the side.

-- 1/3 cup turkey gravy (cold, from leftover or a jar)
+1/3 cup turkey gravy, cold, from leftovers or a jar

-- 3/4 cup dressing (leftover, bread or cornbread)
+3/4 cup leftover turkey dressing, bread or cornbread

 Gather the ingredients and preheat oven to 400 F.